section42/get.mobile.api/README.md

 Success response:
 Http code: 204

-## <a
+## <a name="events">Events</a>
 ***
-Transaction updates are received when registering a callback url through the /events endpoint.
+Events are received when registering a callback url through the /events endpoint.
 The APi will attempt a POST request against the urls registered via /events endpoint containing an update object in its body
 The Api then tries to notify its listeners about the following event types:

 1. Detected nfc tag: When a new nfc tag was read.